hawkinsw/medava/README.md

 ## When You Assume

-The easy solution is to assume that the objects that are unloaded from the `Transporter` that the hospital is given are actually instances of the `Medicine` class (or subclasses).
-We can tell Java that we, the programmer, know better than it does by using a *cast*.
+The easy solution is to assume that the objects that are unloaded from the `Transporter` that the hospital is given are actually instances of the `Medicine` class (or subtypes).
+We can tell Java that we, the programmer, know better than it does by using a _cast_.
 Though the compiler can only guarantee that instance that comes back from the `Transporter` has the methods that are defined for instances of the `Object` class, as the implementer of the `Hospital` class, we can assume that no one in their right mind would ship us something other than `Medicine`s.

 ```Java
     void receive(Transporter t) {